GENI-NSF/geni-tools/README-omni.txt

  3. Run omni -o listresources
   a.
 When you do this, Omni will contact your designated
      Clearinghouse, using your framework-specific user credentials.
   b.
 The clearinghouse will list the Aggregates it knows about.
-EG for
+For
-     GCF, the am_* entries in gcf_config.
+     example for GCF, the am_* entries in gcf_config.
 For SFA, it will return the contents of /etc/sfa/geni_aggregates.xml.
   c.
 Omni will then contact each of the Aggregates that the
      Clearinghouse told it about, and use the GENI AM API to ask each for its resources.
 Again, it will use your user credentials.
 So